-Block: The land surrounded by streets and other rights-of-way other than an alley, or land which is designated or shown as a block on any recorded subdivision plat or official map or adopted plat adopted by the County Commission.
+Block: The land surrounded by streets and other rights-of-way other than an alley, or land which is designated or shown as a block on any recorded subdivision plat or adopted plat.

 Building: A structure having a roof supported by columns or walls, used or intended to be used for the shelter or enclosure of persons, animals, or property.